Structured Decision Making (SDM) Safety Plans

 • If the family and their support system/team has the willingness, confidence and capacity to address the concerns in an SDM Safety Plan

-2. Approve the SDM Safety Plan and if necessary the updated SDM Safety Plan, when a safety threat has been identified and the child will remain in the home.
+2. Approve the SDM Safety Plan and if necessary, the updated SDM Safety Assessment, when a safety threat has been identified and the child will remain in the home.

 3. If an SDM Safety Plan cannot ensure the child(ren)’s safety, approve taking the child into temporary custody via a removal order or determine if there is exigency to immediately detain.

-4. Approve the SDM Safety Assessment or SDM Substitute Care Provider (SCP) Safety Assessment (and/or the Reunification Reassessment as necessary).
+4. Approve the SDM Safety Assessment or SDM Substitute Care Provider (SCP) Safety Assessment/Safety Assessment for Congregate Care (and/or the Reunification Reassessment as necessary).

 • ERCP SCSWs must ensure that the SDM Safety Plan completed by the ERCP worker is uploaded into CWS/CMS as soon as possible but no later than within seventy-two (72) hours after signing the SDM Safety Plan, along with other signed documents that cannot be retrieved through CWS/CMS.